You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 1. Incomplete Potty Training

 This is why many trainers recommend avoiding ultra-plush bedding during the early stages of potty training and sticking to flatter, easier-to-wash mats instead.
+To explore different bed types and materials, see our complete dog bed guide.

 2. Senior Dogs and Bladder Control